Mahmoud-Saadaoui/Brillant/readme.md

-# Talent AI
+# Brillant

 An intelligent recruitment platform connecting candidates and recruiters with the help of AI.

 ## Overview

-Talent AI is a fullstack application that allows candidates to create detailed profiles and recruiters to post job offers.
+Brillant is a fullstack application that allows candidates to create detailed profiles and recruiters to post job offers.
 The platform uses AI to match candidates' skills with companies' needs.

 ## Technologies